 Contributing to culture

 We strengthen the cultural economy, in all our markets.
 We invest in robust independent news reporting, in the Arts, in sports and in original local content.
-We are part of the cultural fabric of the nation, creating jobs and boosting the economy.
-Through our activities, in 2018 we contributed £26 billion across Europe.
+We are part of the cultural fabric of the nation, creating jobs and boosting the economy

-We’re proud to pay our fair share of taxes, and paid over £1.8 billion euros in tax last year.
+We’re proud to pay our fair share of taxes, and paid over £1.7 billion in tax last year across Sky Group.

 Find out more about how we invest in the next generation through Sky Scholars, Sky Academy Studios and Mama Youth.

 We want to make a positive impact in the communities in which we live and work.
-So we build local campaigns and partner with good causes.
+So we build local and national partnerships with charities through our Sky Cares volunteering programme.